2

 1

 • I've not played Mah Jong for years so can't answer question but my advice would just be play test and see.
 From my own designs you will often find when playing with people things will happen you hadn't considered, then test changes with as many different people as possible and see what happens.
-Dec 8, 2020 at 12:20
+Commented Dec 8, 2020 at 12:20

 1 Answer 1